-Supplemental instruction is academic support that is provided by students who have taken a course and have obtained a B+ or higher in the course for which they will be supplemental instructors (SI).
+Peer tutoring and supplemental instruction are academic supports provided by students who have taken a course and have obtained a B+ or higher in the course for which they will be peer tutors or supplemental instructors (SI).
 They must have achieved 30 college credits and have a cumulative GPA of at least 3.0.
 The SI will attend all course lectures and offer two weekly group tutoring sessions to accommodate students in the course.
-For classes that do not have supplementary instruction, appointment-based peer tutoring will be available.

-For supplemental instruction, please call 732.987.2787/2788.
+For peer tutoring/supplemental instruction information, please call 732-987-2787/2788.